 Hamilton Chiango, Assistant Lecturer and Researcher, Universidade Eduardo Mondiane, Mozambique

-Hamilton will arrive at NC State University in Spring 2019 to work with Dr. Tom Sinclair in Crop and Soil Science.
-During his fellowship, Hamilton will investigate phenotyping of maize inbred lines for expression of two water-conservation traits: sensitivity to soil drying and to atmospheric vapor pressure deficits.
-Through greenhouse experiments, Hamilton will phenotype at least 12 to 20 of the major inbred lines used in Mozambique in response to soil drying and vapor pressure deficit treatments.
+Hamilton arrived to NC State University in Spring 2019 to work with Dr. Tom Sinclair in Crop and Soil Science.
+During his fellowship, Hamilton investigated phenotyping of maize inbred lines for expression of two water-conservation traits: sensitivity to soil drying and to atmospheric vapor pressure deficits.
+Through greenhouse experiments, Hamilton was able to phenotype at 25 of the major inbred lines used in Mozambique in response to soil drying and vapor pressure deficit treatments.

 Jorge Luis Tejada Soraluz, Professor, Department of Plant Production, La Molina Agrarian University, Peru